 The condition of sciatica is the result of damage to the sciatic nerve.
 Most patients with sciatica have compression of the L5 or S1 nerve roots.
 Other common causes of sciatica are degenerative disc disease, pelvic injury or fracture, slipped disk and tumors.

-In order to diagnose sciatica, a physician must conduct a physical exam, which involves a complete patient history and discussion about when the pain started, what it feels like and to where in the lower extremities it travels.
-In the exam room, the patient might be asked to perform squats, walk on his or her heels and toes and lift his or her legs straight off the examining table.
+In order to diagnose sciatica, a medical provider must conduct a physical exam, which involves a complete patient history and discussion about when the pain started, what it feels like and to where in the lower extremities it travels.
+In the exam room, the patient might be asked to perform squats, walk on his or her heels and toes or lift his or her legs straight off the examining table.
 This detailed evaluation assists physicians in identifying the exact spot of the irritated nerve.
-Additional tests, such as blood tests, X-rays and magnetic resonance imaging (MRI) can confirm a diagnosis of nerve damage.
+Additional tests, such as blood tests, X-rays and magnetic resonance imaging (MRI), can confirm a diagnosis of nerve damage.

 The goal of sciatica treatment is to help the person maximize his or her mobility.
 With proper rest, the condition usually heals on its own.
-In fact, according to the American Academy of Orthopaedic Surgeons, 80%–90% of patients with sciatica get better over time without surgery.
+In fact, according to the American Academy of Orthopaedic Surgeons, 80 to 90 percent of patients with sciatica get better over time without surgery.